Cornelis van Nijenrode

 Portrait of Cornelia, daughter of Cornelis van Nijenroode, with her husband Pieter Cnoll and family in Batavia in 1665, by Jacob Jansz.
 Coeman.

-Cornelis van Nijenrode, also Cornelis van Nieuwroode (born Naarden; died Hirado, 31 January 1633), was governor of the VOC-trading post in Hirado, Japan, from 1623 to 1633.
+Cornelis van Nijenrode, also Cornelis van Nieuwroode (born Naarden; died Hirado, 31 January 1633), was a merchant employed by the VOC.
+He was from 1617 till 1622 governor in Ayutthaya (Siam) and governor of the VOC-trading post in Hirado, Japan from 1623 to 1633.

+Biography

 Cornelis arrived in Asia in 1607.
 He filled several posts at Dutch East India Company-trading post in Siam.
 In 1622, he took part in an expedition, sent from Formosa, to the coast of China.

-In Japan, Cornelis had a daughter, Cornelia, with a Japanese woman named Surishia, and a second daughter with a different Japanese women; both children were acknowledged and provided for in his will.
+In Japan, Cornelis had a daughter, Cornelia, with a Japanese woman named Surishia, and a second daughter with a different Japanese woman; both children were acknowledged and provided for in his will.

 Cornelis died in 1633, just before he was about to leave for Batavia.